 1. Prepayment to Reduce Operating Requirement.
-Customer agrees to make a payment each week for purchases of Energy and Ancillary Services (“Prepayment”) in order to reduce the Energy and Ancillary Services Component of its Operating Requirement pursuant to Section 26.3.2.1 of Attachment K of the Services Tariff.
+Customer agrees to make a payment each week for purchases of Energy and Ancillary Services (“Prepayment”) in order to reduce the Energy and Ancillary Services Component of its Operating Requirement pursuant to Section 26.4.2.1 of Attachment K of the Services Tariff.

 2. Prepayment Amount.
-The amount of each Prepayment (“Prepayment Amount”) shall be the NYISO’s reasonable estimate, based on the charges incurred by Customer during the previous week, of the charges that Customer will incur during the next calendar week for purchases of Energy and Ancillary Services in the NYISO-administered markets.
+The amount of each Prepayment (“Prepayment Amount”) shall be the NYISO’s reasonable estimate, based on the charges incurred by Customer during the previous week, of the charges that Customer will incur during the following week for purchases of Energy and Ancillary Services in the NYISO-administered markets.
 The initial Prepayment Amount is $[amount].
 NYISO shall inform Customer of any change in the Prepayment Amount not later than 11:00 A.M.
 EST on the last business day prior to the day on which the next Prepayment is due.
-Amounts owed to Customer by NYISO in regular monthly settlements shall not reduce or offset the Prepayment Amount.
+Amounts owed to Customer by NYISO in regular weekly settlements shall not reduce or offset the Prepayment Amount.

-3. Manner of Payment.
+3. Manner and Timing of Payment.
 Customer shall make each Prepayment not later than 4:00 P.M.
-EST on the first business day of the week by wire transfer to the account designated by NYISO.
+EST on the second business day after the NYISO requests Prepayment by wire transfer, or other payment method, if any, authorized by ISO Procedures, to the account designated by NYISO.

 4. Supplemental Payment.
 In the event that NYISO determines that a Prepayment is less than the charges incurred or estimated to be incurred by Customer for purchases of Energy and Ancillary Services in the week for which the Prepayment is made, Customer shall make a supplemental payment upon written demand by NYISO.
 NYISO shall specify in its demand the amount of the supplemental payment and the time for such payment to be made; provided, however, that the payment shall not be due sooner than 4:00 P.M.
 EST on the next business day.